pme123/scala-adapters-images/README.md

 ## Creating a Bot-Conversation
 We will implement a simple conversation, that uses [play-akka-telegrambot4s](https://github.com/pme123/play-akka-telegrambot4s).

-This will only focus on the  implementation of the Bot-Conversation.
+This will only focus on the  implementation of the Bot-Conversation ().
 Everything else will be already in place.

 1. Clone this repo:

    `git clone https://github.com/pme123/scala-adapters-images.git`
 2. Checkout the starting branch:

-   `checkout `
+   `git checkout create-emoji-conversation`

+3. Verify project:

+   `sbt run -Dpme.bot.token=YOUR_TOKEN`

+   and open: `http://localhost:9000/images` (it should show emojis or photos **after a minute**)

 ## Heroku
  - Go to this directory.
  - Create a Heroku Project: `heroku create`